Choose another writer in this calendar:

 won a fifth term in office.
 Alexievich boycotted the elections, saying

 "we know who will win".

-has said that the subject of his next book will be love, in “every
+has revealed that the subject of his next book will be love, in "every

 combination possible".
 Along with 30 other writers, she left the

 Russian PEN in January 2017 as a protest after the journalist and

 activist Sergey Parkhomenko had been excluded from the organization.

 For further reading: 'Learning from One’s Inner Thucydides: Reflections on Translating Svetlana Alexievich' by Oksana Maksymchuk, Max Rosochinsky, in Translation Review, Volume 97: Number 1 (2017); Literary Journalism across the Globe: Journalistic Traditions and Transnational Influences, ed. by John S. Bak and Bill Reynolds (2011); 'The Problem of Narration and Reconciliation in Svetlana Aleksievich’s Testimony Voices from Chernobyl’' by Johanna Lindbladh, in The Poetics of Memory in Post-Totalitarian Narration, ed. by Johanna Lindbladh (2008); 'Alexievich, Svetlana.
 Voices from Chernobyl', in The Russian Review, Vol 65, Number 2 (2006); 'Translator's Preface' by Keith Gessen, in Voices from Chernobyl (2005); 'Introduction' by Larry Heineman, in Zinky Boys (1992) - For further information: Voices from Big Utopia / Svetlana Alexievich